 Before making any changes in the Settings, it’s important to understand the terms involved in this section because these two sections define the delivery of ads on the website.

 Google DFP enables publishers to prioritize the order of delivery of Line Items.
-Basically, Line Items are divided into three types on the basis of their priority of delivery.
+Line Items are divided into three types based on their priority of delivery.

 These three are further sub-divided into the following categories:

 - Sponsorship – Used for direct-sold campaigns where % of impressions and a start and end date are pre-defined.
 Select this when a buyer wants to “takeover” your webpage or the complete website.
 Line items of Sponsorship type usually have the highest priority over other items.

 - Standard – Used for direct-sold campaigns where impression goal and a start and end date are pre-defined.
 Unlike Sponsorship priority, select this when a buyer wants a specific number of impressions.